realm/realm-dotnet-lfs/Realm.LFS/README.md

 ## Customization

-There are 3 supplied implementations of `RemoteFileManager`, each shipped in a separate package:
+There are 3 supplied implementations of `RemoteStorageManager`, each shipped in a separate package:
 1. [`Realm.LFS.Functions`](https://www.nuget.org/packages/Realm.LFS.Functions) provides a file manager that calls an Atlas Function to obtain a pre-signed url.
 Then it uploads data to the retried url.
 2. [`Realm.LFS.S3`](https://www.nuget.org/packages/Realm.LFS.S3) uses the S3 SDK to upload files to an S3 bucket.
 3. [`Realm.LFS.Azure`](https://www.nuget.org/packages/Realm.LFS.Azure) uses the Azure SDK to upload files to Azure Blob Storage.

-If you use another service or have your own web server that can process the file uploads, you need to supply your own implementation of `RemoteFileManager`.
+If you use another service or have your own web server that can process the file uploads, you need to supply your own implementation of `RemoteStorageManager`.